Caitlin Clark leads Iowa to first Final Four since 1993

 1,000-POINT CLUB

-Clark has 984 points this season and is looking to join form Hawkeye Megan Gustafson with 1,000 points in a single year.
+Clark has 984 points this season and is looking to join former Hawkeye Megan Gustafson with 1,000 points in a single year.
 Four other players have done it, including Villanova’s Maddy Siegrist, who accomplished the feat this season.
-Kelsey Plum, Jackie Stiles and Odyssey Sims were the others to do it.
+Kelsey Plum, Jackie Stiles, and Odyssey Sims were the others to do it.

 HOMETOWN HERO